Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/advanced-topics/message-system/rpc-params.md

 ```

 :::tip
 `ClientRpcSendParams`'s `TargetClientIds` property is a `ulong[]` which means everytime you try to specify a subset of target clients or even a single client target, you will have to allocate a `new ulong[]`.
-This pattern could quickly lead into lots of heap allocations and pressure GC which would cause GC spikes at runtime.
+This pattern can quickly lead into lots of heap allocations and pressure GC which would cause GC spikes at runtime.
 We suggest developers cache their `ulong[]` variables or use an array pool to cycle `ulong[]` instances so that it would cause less heap allocations.
 :::